 * Peoples Pension

 Watch our video for some quick facts on each of them, who we think they’ll suit, and why.
 We chose them because they’re big, solid and importantly they are happy to deal with smaller businesses.

 Work out how to integrate this with payroll

 This can be tricky but the starting point is to check whether your existing payroll bureau (or software) helps you comply with a lot of the ongoing processes you need to complete to tick the automatic enrolment box.

 Some do, and some don’t, and some you need to pay a little more for them to switch on their automatic enrolment functionality.

 There are a decent number of people who use the free tool from the HMRC.
-Now whilst this is ‘free’, it might mean that the time you spend on manual re-keying will probably mean it’s worth investing in a decent payroll software to help you manage automatic enrolment and save yourself bucketloads of time.
+Now whilst this is ‘free’, it doesn't integrate or talk to other systems and providers, which might mean that the time you spend on manual re-keying will probably mean it’s worth investing in a decent payroll software to help you manage automatic enrolment and save yourself bucketloads of time.

 Think about what you need to do so you don’t get rapped on the knuckles (or worse!)

 Apart from choosing a pension and making sure your payroll software does the job, you also have to complete a bunch of tasks to make sure that you comply with these new rules.

 Not completing these tasks can result in fines for smaller businesses which are potentially painful (they start at £400 as a one off but can be up to £500 per day for small businesses).